QubesOS/qubes-posts/2022-05-05-automated-os-testing-on-physical-laptops.md

    supported it.
 2. Sending a Wake-On-Lan packet.
 Here, reliability depends on the device.
-For some, it just works, while others require enabling it in the network card (`ethtool -s eth0 wol g` command), and some lose the setting either on system startup or on disconnecting the power...
+For some, it just works, while others require enabling it in the network card (with the `ethtool -s eth0 wol g` command), and some lose the setting either on system startup or on disconnecting the power...
 3. When all else fails, one can just press the physical power button.
 Of course it would be too much work to do it manually, so I attached a servo motor in the exact spot where the power button is.
-Then, I drive that servo motor from an RPi.
+Then, I drove that servo motor from an RPi.

 [![Power button servo](/attachment/posts/openqa-hw-power-button.jpg)](/attachment/posts/openqa-hw-power-button.jpg)